ckelaid/Tennis-match-winner-prediction/README.md

 ### Variable Selection

-Here I performed **Best Subset Selection** and use AIC, Adj-R2 and Cp to evaluate the models based on the number of variables
+Here I performed **Best Subset Selection** and use BIC, Adj-R2 and Cp to evaluate the models based on the number of variables

 <img src="Images/BSS_scores.png" width="500" height="300" />